 b) to direct, promote and support the efficient working of charitable organisations, voluntary bodies and statutory bodies in their work to relieve disability ("the Objects").

-Darlington Association on Disability (DAD) was established in 1986 as a voluntary and charitable organisation led by disabled people and this year celebrates its 30th anniversary.
+Darlington Association on Disability (DAD) was established in 1986 as a voluntary and charitable organisation led by disabled people.
 It exists to promote independence and choice of disabled people and supports disabled people and carers through the provision of services, support and information and by tackling issues affecting disabled people locally and nationally.
 DAD promotes the Social Model of Disability and as part of that ethos is actively involved in promoting disability equality and awareness raising.
 As an organisation, DAD endeavours to ensure that its services are responsive and not prescriptive.